VA at UWG

 Anyone interested in registering for a NON-TEACHING internship should notify the department head and dean of the course and present complete information to the Registrar’s Office as far in advance as possible.
 SEPARATE APPROVAL MUST BE SOUGHT IN THESE CASES.

 With many irregular summer semester schedules, it should be noted that the veteran or dependent cannot receive payment for any full calendar month in which he/she does not enroll in classes.
 In other words, if your summer schedule ends June 5, and your fall semester classes begin August 18 or later, you cannot get paid for July or the break between semesters because the full calendar month of July intervenes between enrollments.
 This makes it advantageous for the student to sign up for classes extending to the end of the summer semester.

 Withdrawals with grade of "W"

-Effective December 1, 1976, VA will not pay for a course for which a non-punitive grade is assigned unless MITIGATING CIRCUMSTANCES are found.
+VA allows for one grade of "W" or "F" without penalty of repayment; after the first "W" or "F" is recieved, VA will not pay for any courses in which a punitive or non-punitive grade was received.
 Benefits for that course will be terminated effective the first day of enrollment in that course.

 ALL FINANCIAL TRANSACTIONS ARE DIRECTLY BETWEEN THE STUDENT AND THE VETERANS AFFAIRS: